 To measure overall brand equity, you’d ask a question like:

 On a scale of 1 to 7, how familiar are you with each brand?

-You’ll then list both competitors’ brands and your brand.
-In our pasta sauce example, you’d list some of the popular pasta sauces, such as Dolmio and Ragu, plus your sauce brand.
+You’ll then list both competitor’s brands and your brand.
+In our pasta sauce example, you’d list some of the popular pasta sauces, such as Prego and Ragu, plus your sauce brand.

 The types of questions that will help shape your campaign strategy more directly ask for people’s associations with brands.
 For example:

-You would then list brand-association adjectives such as “distinctive” “unique” and “best in category” to see whether people make any of these character associations with your pasta sauce brand.
+You would then list brand-association adjectives such as “distinctive,” “unique,” and “best in category,” to see if people make any of these character associations with your pasta sauce brand.

-The second brand equity survey that you send out following the campaign will help you understand whether the advertising changed people’s impressions of your brand’s character – such as its “uniqueness”.
+The second brand equity survey that you send out following the campaign will help you understand if the advertising changed people’s impressions of your brand’s character–such as its “uniqueness.”
 And, from the survey results, you’ll also have a measurement that will tell you how much brand equity your pasta sauce has.

-The combination of the pre- and post-campaign brand equity surveys will give you measurable data that you can use to determine how much equity your brand has, whether your messaging strategy is working and whether your advertising is worth the budget you’ve invested.
+The combination of the pre- and post-campaign brand equity surveys will give you measurable data that you can use to determine how much equity your brand has, if your messaging strategy is working, and if your advertising is worth the budget you’ve invested.